z5267282/cashlog/README.md

 # cashlog
-A program that parses cash transactions into buckets
+A program that parses cash transactions into buckets.

 Enter data in the following format:
 ```